Lattice isomorphic Banach lattices of polynomials: Introduction and background

-Motivated by the increasing interest in studying homogeneous polynomials on Banach lattices (see, e.g., \cite{botelholuiz, botlumir, botmirru, boydryansnig2, boydryansnig, buquaterly, galmir1, libu}), the following question arises naturally: \textit{Given two dual isomorphic Banach lattices $E$ and $F$, that is $E^\ast$ and $F^\ast$ are lattice isomorphic, under which conditions $\mathcal{P}^r(^n E)$ and $\mathcal{P}^r(^n F)$ are lattice isomorphic for every $n \in \N$?} By adapting the proofs from \cite{carandolassale} and \cite{lassalezalduendo}, we were able to provide a positive answer whenever $E^*$ and $F^*$ have order continuous norms.
-In particular, we prove that whenever $E^\ast$ and $F^\ast$ are lattice isomorphic with at least one (and hence the other) having order continuous norm then $\mathcal{P}^r(^n E; G^*)$ and $\mathcal{P}^r(^n F; G^*)$ are lattice isomorphic for every $n \in \N$ and every Banach lattice $G$.
+Motivated by the increasing interest in studying homogeneous polynomials on Banach lattices (see, e.g., \cite{botelholuiz, botlumir, botmirru, boydryansnig2, boydryansnig, boydryansnigtams, buquaterly, galmir1, libu}), the following question arises naturally: \textit{Given two dual isomorphic Banach lattices $E$ and $F$, that is $E^\ast$ and $F^\ast$ are lattice isomorphic, under which conditions are $\mathcal{P}^r(^n E)$ and $\mathcal{P}^r(^n F)$ lattice isomorphic} for every $n \in \N$?
+By adapting the proofs from \cite{carandolassale} and \cite{lassalezalduendo}, we were able to provide a positive answer whenever $E^*$ and $F^*$ have order continuous norms.
+In particular, we prove that if $E^\ast$ and $F^\ast$ are lattice isomorphic with at least one (and hence the other) having order continuous norm, then $\mathcal{P}^r(^n E; G^*)$ and $\mathcal{P}^r(^n F; G^*)$ are lattice isomorphic for every $n \in \N$ and every Banach lattice $G$.
 We observe that, in our setting, the assumption of Arens regularity is replaced with the requirement that the norm on the dual is order continuous.
-This replacement is justified by the fact that a positive version of Arens regularity for $E$ is equivalent to the order continuity of the norm on $E^*$ having order continuous norm.
-Furthermore, as we will demonstrate in Proposition \ref{proparensreg}, positive Arens regularity coincides with positive symmetric Arens regularity, highlighting a noteworthy contrast with the Banach space case.
+This replacement is justified by the fact that a positive version of Arens regularity for $E$ is equivalent to the order continuity of the norm on $E^*$.
+Furthermore, as we will demonstrate in Proposition \ref{proparensreg}, positive Arens regularity coincides with classical Arens regularity and with positive symmetric Arens regularity, highlighting a noteworthy contrast with the Banach space case.